The 2022 World Aid Walk is a 20km walk around the beautiful North-West coast of Guernsey.

 Guernsey Walker Information

 You should receive this in the email confirming your registration.
-Please make a note of It.
+Please make a note of it as you will need this when you register at the start tables on the day in order to collect your pin-on walker number.

 We would encourage all walkers to ask as many sponsors as possible to pledge money for your efforts.

 Please note that the sponsorship form is not available to download from the website.
-If you haven’t got one, please check for a link in the email confirming your registration.
+Please check for a link in the email confirming your registration.

 Observe the traffic code for pedestrians: